 Fractures, repetitive motion injuries, and dislocations are three reasons why you may need surgery on these parts of your body.

 The primary goals of any surgery on the hand, wrist, or elbow are to treat any injury, relieve pain and restore functionality.
 Since not every injury or condition requires surgery, it may only be recommended if your condition has not improved with noninvasive therapies such as medications, rest, and physical rehabilitation.
+Some upper limb surgeries, such as carpal tunnel surgery, are minimally invasive.
+However, extensive traumatic injuries may require a long, open procedure to repair the damage.
+You may receive general anesthesia, a regional nerve block, or light sedation depending on the type of procedure.

 In general, your orthopedic surgeon may recommend surgery to treat: